Xiaolu1263/Xiaolu1263.github.io/_pages/projects.md

   * We created the first-of-its-kind device-free motion sensing system, which was commercialized by [Origin Wireless AI Inc.](https://www.originwirelessai.com/) and won the [CES 2020 Innovation Award](https://www.ces.tech/Innovation-Awards/Honorees/2020/Honorees/L/Linksys-Aware.aspx).
 In partnership with [Belkin](https://www.belkin.com/us/), it has been deployed over 150 countries worldwide as [LinkSysAware](https://www.linksys.com/us/linksys-aware/).

 <b> 2.
 Wireless Vital Signs Detection System </b> [see more](https://xiaolu1263.github.io/publications/2Wireless-Vital-Sign)
-  * We developed an accurate Breathing Rate Detection System using CSI extracted from only 1 pair of commercial WiFi devices.
-The research was then developed as a Sleep Monitoring System and commercialized as Origin Health for Remote Patient Monitoring by [Origin Wireless AI Inc.](https://www.originwirelessai.com/), which won the [CES 2021 Best of Innovation Award](https://www.ces.tech/Innovation-Awards/Honorees/2021/Best-Of/O/Origin-Health-Remote-Patient-Monitoring.aspx).
+  * We developed an accurate Sleep Monitoring System and commercialized it as Origin Health for Remote Patient Monitoring by [Origin Wireless AI Inc.](https://www.originwirelessai.com/), which won the [CES 2021 Best of Innovation Award](https://www.ces.tech/Innovation-Awards/Honorees/2021/Best-Of/O/Origin-Health-Remote-Patient-Monitoring.aspx).

 <b> 3.
 Wireless Driver Arrival Sensing for Smart Car </b> [see more](https://xiaolu1263.github.io/publications/3Wireless-Driver-Sensing)
   * We designed the system by using WiFi Fine Time Measurements (WiFi-FTM, IEEE 802.11mc, 2016).
 By enabling driver's arrival time sensing, the car